1031 Vermont Street - Lawrence - Kansas - 66044 - USA

 Märklin also produces large scale trains.
 This scale would be the true 1 scale.
 They are very nice pieces mainly reserved for the connoisseur.
 They are not cheap, but the details are absolutely stunning.

-For the last decade or so Märklin was also producing "Maxi" trains.
+During the nineties Märklin was also producing "Maxi" trains.
 "Maxi" was made out of metal and almost indestructable.
 Märklin has slowly integrating the "Maxi" line into the true 1 scale line.

 Trix